 - The investor approaches the owner facing foreclosure with an offer to buy the property through a deed transaction.

 - The investor sells the property back to the owner at an exorbitant interest rate and gains immediate equity in the property.

 For this reason and others, it is important that anyone interested in acquiring a property with a deed seek the advice of an experienced real estate attorney.

 To learn more about a contract for a deed, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.